Why Facebook’s New Algorithm Might be a Good Thing

 So what was really happening?

-I noticed that reviews of new records (generally) had very low click rates, likes or comments and thus relatively low reach.
+Reviews of new records had very low click rates, likes or comments and thus relatively low reach.
 They clearly were not great content for Facebook.
 While the blog might still want to maintain this kind of content on the site for industry credibility, it’s not worth time, energy or creativity to make a Facebook post out of it.

-The posts with the most interaction, on the other hand, were those that inferred a supporter was missing out on something (for the music blog, this would be a music festival/party live streams, photos or other reporting coming directly from high-demand events around the world) OR when the fan seemed to be getting something immediately and directly from the page (in our case, posts about free downloads) OR photo albums or videos from events (because everyone loves photos and media, especially when they included themselves and friends).
+The posts with the most interaction, on the other hand, were those that inferred a supporter was missing out on something.
+For the music blog, this would be a music festival live stream, photos, or other reporting coming directly from high-demand events around the world.

-Then, I checked out some posts made after the new algorithm was rolled out.
+Then, I checked out some posts made after the new Facebook algorithm was rolled out.

-I didn’t mark up everything in this screen shot, but you can clearly see anything having to do with “missing out on something” (a live music stream called Boiler Room in this example), “getting something immediately and directly (free downloads), or media from an event (the BPM Festival in Tulum, Mexico) continued to get great reach and engagement, even compared to our pre-algorithm numbers!
+I didn’t mark up everything in this screen shot.
+Still you can clearly see anything having to do with “missing out on something” (a live music stream called Boiler Room in this example), “getting something immediately and directly (free downloads), or media from an event (the BPM Festival in Tulum, Mexico) continued to get great reach and engagement, even compared to our pre-algorithm numbers!